AlexandersWrld/calculatorapp/readme.md

 ## Data Handling with Pandas ##

 I created the data module for the sole purpose of handling managing data generated through the calculator's use.
 Within the module I've created a class called app data that has the built in class methods add_record and retrieve_history.
 This made it so that all instances of appdata would be able to be recorded within a single dataframe.
+The class also comes with the built-in ability to save every new instance of app data into a CSV file sans the index and headers.